UNdot33K/ScriptKiddie_AV/README.md

 provide the file attributes in the output file.
 The other executable "cmp" is written in Python, which compares the results of the "HashMyFiles" utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results so you can take a look at it later on.
-Looking at the logs it's not mandatory, unless there's a suspicion, in such case using Winmerge which you can find here: https://www.winmerge.org can make an othewise dubious procedure... very fun and easy!
+Looking at the logs it is not mandatory, unless there's a suspicion, in such case using Winmerge which you can find here: https://www.winmerge.org can make an othewise dubious procedure... very fun and easy!